grafana/mimir/docs/sources/helm-charts/mimir-distributed/configure/configure-gem-federation-frontend.md

 # Configure GEM federation-frontend

-This article explains how to deploy the Grafana Enterprise Metrics (GEM) federation-frontend in a Kubernetes cluster using Helm.
+You can deploy the Grafana Enterprise Metrics (GEM) federation-frontend in a Kubernetes cluster using Helm.
 The federation-frontend allows you to query data from multiple GEM clusters using a single endpoint.
 For more information about cluster query federation, refer to the [federation-frontend documentation](https://grafana.com/docs/enterprise-metrics/<GEM_VERSION>/operations/cluster-query-federation).

 This guide focuses specifically on deploying the federation-frontend component as a standalone deployment without any additional GEM or Mimir components.